 Oh, you're out here hiking.

-Are you going to make it to the or This is so great that you're hiking.
+Are you going to make it to the top or.

-And, you know, I think children are continuously underestimated and their potential in their cap.
+And, you know, I think children are continuously underestimated and their potential in their capacities.

-So more exposure and to the outd is where it needs to be for this next generation.
+So more exposure and to the outdoors is where it needs to be for this next generation.

 They need to feel connected in order to be stewards.